Round Rock Public Library: History

 At first the state-chartered, nonprofit, Round Rock Public Library Association administered the library.
 Then the City of Round Rock assumed ownership of the library in 1977.

 In September, 1978, structural damage forced the library to close.
-During the Spring of 1979, the library relocated to a temporary building on Liberty Street.
+During the spring of 1979, the library relocated to a temporary building on Liberty Street.
 Volunteers and community members helped move the books and equipment to the temporary facility.
 The library served the community there until 1980.

 On July 20, 1980, a $0.5 million two story structure was dedicated on the original site.
 The library used the first floor and the city council chamber took up the second floor.
 Ray Gill designed the building to retain the historical Texas flavor evident in other buildings on Main Street and to blend in with the existing city hall building.

 Need for more space mandated that the entire building be renovated in May 1988.
 At that time, the library retired its card catalog and installed an automated library system.
 In 1992, a Library Foundation was formed, incorporated, and granted a 501(c)(3) non-profit classification, allowing it to supersede the Library Board.

 In January, 1996, Round Rock citizens voted for and passed a $3.5 million bond issue to expand the library from 11000 sqft to approximately 43000 sqft.
 Construction on the new addition began in March 1998 and was finished July 1999.
 Remodeling of the old building began right away and was completed December 1999.
 A grand opening ceremony was held on November 20, 1999, and the library building was named in honor of Robert G. and Helen Griffith, long time library supporters.

+New Library

+In May 2013 voters approved a $23.2 million bond for the construction of a new three story library building.
+Ground broke on the new building in June 2021 and the grand opening was held on January 28, 2023.
+The new building is 66,000 sqft and the final cost came to $37.4 million.

+Prior to the cities $4.2 million purchase of the property that the new library would be built on, a bar, Cozy Corner, had operated for several decades.